-The 9 Everyday Battlers began their journey just a stone’s throw away from where so many dreams had been realised, the Olympic Stadium in London.
-Here, they met and trained with Chris Mears and received mental coaching from former Olympian and sports scientist, Greg Whyte OBE.
+The 9 Everyday Battlers began their journey on May 2019, just a stone’s throw away from where many dreams were realised at the Olympic Stadium in London.
+Here, they met and trained with Chris Mears and also received mental and performance coaching from former Olympian and sports scientist, Professor Greg Whyte OBE.

 Greg Whyte, OBE is a former Olympian in Modern Pentathlon and European bronze and World Championship silver medallist, as well as a Professor in Applied Sport and Exercise Science.
 He supports our Everyday Battlers as a mental coach, providing them with the tools to overcome the obstacles they face on their journey to achieving their goal of comple (...)

 Chasing your dream isn’t easy.
 There will be ups, downs, unforeseen obstacles, failed attempts, and at times you will feel like quitting.
 As an Olympic champion in diving, Chris Mears is no stranger to struggle, and he’s fought against some incredible odds to get to where he is today.